 Jim Crow also appeared in the form of voter suppression.
 While the 15th Amendment prohibited voting rights discrimination on the basis of race, it let states determine exactly what the qualifications to vote were.
 This gave many Southern state legislatures the ability to disenfranchise Black voters by setting those qualifications in the form of literacy tests, poll taxes, all-white primaries, registration requirements, and grandfather clauses.
 The KKK also used intimidation to keep Black Americans from the polls.
-These tactics limited the political power of Black Americans and prevented them from fully exercising their freedom to vote until the 1960s.
+These tactics limited the political power of Black Americans and prevented them from fully participating in our democracy until the 1960s.

 Civil Rights Era

-Securing Black voting rights and gaining equal rights for Black Americans became the primary focus of the Civil Rights Movement in the 1950s and 60s.
+Securing voting rights and gaining equal rights for Black Americans became the primary focus of the Civil Rights Movement in the 1950s and 60s.
 Especially with many Black veterans returning from fighting in World War II only to be met with continued prejudice, Black Americans and many white allies united together and fought for equality at a grassroots level.
 On December 1, 1955, Rosa Parks was arrested after refusing to give up her seat to a white man on a bus, igniting outrage and support that led to the start of the civil rights movement as we know it today.
-Reverend Martin Luther King, Jr. led the march from Selma to Montgomery after Bloody Sunday and the March on Washington, and eventually segregated seating and segregated schools were ruled unconstitutional.
+Reverend Martin Luther King, Jr. led the March on Selma and March on Washington, and eventually segregated seating and segregated schools were ruled unconstitutional.

 It was during this time that we started to see the government begin to get involved in an attempt to address racial injustices.
 On September 9, 1957, President Eisenhower signed the Civil Rights Law of 1957 into law, creating a commission to investigate voter fraud and allowing federal prosecution of anyone who tried to prevent someone from voting.
 Seven years later, President Lyndon B. Johnson signed the Civil Rights Act of 1964.
 This law guaranteed equal employment for all, limited the use of voter literacy tests, and allowed federal authorities to ensure the integration of public facilities.

 The following year, President Johnson signed the Voting Rights Act, expanding on the Civil Rights Act of 1964 by banning all voter literacy tests and giving attorney generals the ability to contest poll taxes, which were later ruled unconstitutional in 1966.
 The Voting Rights Act effectively prohibited racial discrimination in voting, enforcing the equal voting rights guaranteed by the 14th and 15th Amendment that Southern states subverted for nearly a century.
-After the passage of the Voting Rights Act, registration of eligible Black voters rose from about 23 percent nationwide to 61 percent by 1969.
-Now, we’ve finally reached equality!…right?
+After this, registration of eligible Black voters rose from about 23 percent nationwide before the passage of the Voting Rights Act to 61 percent by 1969.
+Now, we’ve finally reached equality!...right?